Alexis Sánchez (hurdler)

-Alexis Sánchez González (born 13 April 1971) is a retired Spanish athlete who specialised in the 110 metres hurdles and 400 metres hurdles.
+Alexis Sánchez González (born 13 April 1971) is a retired athlete who specialised in the 110 metres hurdles and 400 metres hurdles.
 Before Spain he represented his native Cuba, competing at the 1991 World Championships where he reached the semifinals.
 He was also the 110 metres hurdles World Junior Championships silver medalist in 1990.

 Later in his life he started working as a hurdling coach of, among others, Felipe Vivancos.